|

 Knapp, Seaman Asahel

-20 b x w prints and 6 b x w negatives
+20 B/W prints and 6 b x w negatives

 SWCPC 790 E1

-Collection contains photographs of various farming experiments and crops, Seaman Asahel
+photographs of various farming experiments and crops, Seaman Asahel Knapp and

-Poultney Academy and Union College, from which he graduated in 1856.
-He taught at Fort
+Union College, from which he graduated in 1856.
+He taught at Fort Edward

-Edward Institute and later founded the Ripley Female College in Poultney, Vermont (1863).
+Institute and later founded the Ripley Female College in Poultney, Vermont

-Hotchkiss in1856, and they had three sons and two daughters.
-One son, Bradford Knapp,
+Maria Hotchkiss in1856, and they had three sons and two daughters.
+One son,

 Knierim Family